Rizwan-Ishaq/SocialGraphPage/index.md

 ---
 title: A Brief History of Philosophy
 feature_text: |
-  ## Philosophy and Data Analysis
+  <h2 id="home">Philosophy and Data Analysis</h2>
-  A quick peak into a vast field of though
+  A quick peak into a vast field of thought
 feature_image: "https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/phil_banner.png?raw=true"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---